sqlxpert/z-container-api-kafka-aws-terraform/README.md

 projects, and feel free to send comments and questions!

-Freed from the yoke of a specification written by an uninsightful, non-AWS-savvy employer, I've been enhancing this project's cost profile and network security, and demonstrating the latest Terraform features.
+Freed from the yoke of a specification written by an uninsightful, non-AWS-savvy employer, I have enhanced the project's cost profile and network security.

 Jump to:
 [Commentary](#commentary)